ajay2051/Python-Basics/README.md

 A load balancer distributes incoming client requests among a group of servers, in each case returning the response from the selected server to the appropriate client.

 Load balancers are most commonly deployed when a site needs multiple servers because the volume of requests is too much for a single server to handle efficiently.
 Deploying multiple servers also eliminates a single point of failure, making the website more reliable.
 Most commonly, the servers all host the same content, and the load balancer’s job is to distribute the workload in a way that makes the best use of each server’s capacity, prevents overload on any server, and results in the fastest possible response to the client.

+# Database Normalization

+Database normalization is a database design principle for organizing data in an organized and consistent way.

+It helps you avoid redundancy and maintain the integrity of the database.
+It also helps you eliminate undesirable characteristics associated with insertion, deletion, and updating.

+The main purpose of database normalization is to avoid complexities, eliminate duplicates, and organize data in a consistent way.
+In normalization, the data is divided into several tables linked together with relationships.

+Database administrators are able to achieve these relationships by using primary keys, foreign keys, and composite keys.

+The First Normal Form – 1NF

+For a table to be in the first normal form, it must meet the following criteria:

+- A single cell must not hold more than one value (atomicity)
+- There must be a primary key for identification
+- No duplicated rows or columns
+- Each column must have only one value for each row in the table

+The Second Normal Form – 2NF

+- The 1NF only eliminates repeating groups, not redundancy.
+That’s why there is 2NF.
+- A table is said to be in 2NF if it meets the following criteria:
+- It’s already in 1NF
+has no partial dependency.
+That is, all non-key attributes are fully dependent on a primary key.

+The Third Normal Form – 3NF

+- When a table is in 2NF, it eliminates repeating groups and redundancy, but it does not eliminate transitive partial dependency.

+- This means a non-prime attribute (an attribute that is not part of the candidate’s key) is dependent on another non-prime attribute.
+This is what the third normal form (3NF) eliminates.

+- So, for a table to be in 3NF, it must: be in 2NF have no transitive partial dependency.